Ishita645/Stress-Level-Detection-System/README.md

 # Stress-Level-Detection-System
+To predict the stress levels using the parameters - heartbeat rate, spO2, body temperature, limb movement and sleeping hours obtained from the user.
-used technologies- ML and Embedded Systems(Arduino)
+Used technologies- ML and Embedded Systems(Arduino)